 Access the abstract

-Ciara's case entitled "The way to a man's heart is through his stomach - a case of swallow syncope." was selected as winner of the Award for Excellence in Cardiovascular Care 2016.
+Ciara's case entitled "The way to a man's heart is through his stomach - a case of swallow syncope." was selected as the winner of the Award for Excellence in Cardiovascular Care 2016.

 Mary Kerins, Chairperson of the CCNAP National Societies Committee, met with Ciara Rice at her work place to find out about her work and what it meant to her to have won this prestigious award.

 I work in the Falls and Syncope Unit in St James’s Hospital, Dublin as a CNM 3 (Clinical Nurse Manager).
 St James’s is the largest teaching hospital in Ireland and the Falls and Syncope Unit provides a national service and sees over 4,000 patients annually.
 I first trained as a General Nurse (RGN) in St James’s Hospital and have worked in the Syncope Unit for the last 8 years.
-Prior to that I worked in cardiac research and clinical cardiology, and before that I worked as a staff nurse on a cardiology ward.
+Prior to that, I worked in cardiac research and clinical cardiology, and before that, I worked as a staff nurse on a cardiology ward.
 I specialised in cardiology in 2008 undertaking the Level-9 Post Graduate diploma in critical care/cardiovascular nursing, I was one of the leads in developing the first Diploma in Syncope and related disorders worldwide and was the first of two nurses worldwide to receive the Diploma in Syncope and Related Disorders from the Royal College of Physicians Ireland.
 I am currently finishing my MSc in Cardiology and Stroke from the University of Hertfordshire, UK.

 Swallow syncope is an uncommon condition that is not fully understood.
 Though generally considered a benign condition, it can cause significant impairment in quality of life and result in significant injury, however it is a treatable disorder.
 The pathophysiology of swallow syncope is not completely understood and several different mechanisms may exist.
 The common innervation of the oesophagus and the heart by the vagus nerve has been postulated to play an important role.